 - Water thoroughly with a gentle flow.

 - Note that plants grown in containers are more vulnerable to winter extremes.
 In cold winter climates it is recommended to transplant shrubs into the ground in fall, unless they are hardy to two full zones colder than your region.

-- Shrubs will provide the best display in fertile soil, and as a rule, trees will not require a lot of fertilization.
+- Shrubs will provide the best display in fertile soil.
 Replenishing soil annually with a top dressing of compost, and maintaining a 2-3” layer of organic mulch will help build and retain good soil fertility.

 - Sites with poor or lean, sandy soil may need some help with supplemental fertilizers.